 A partner application is an application that delegates authentication to the Oracle Identity Management Infrastructure.
-One such partner application is the Oracle HTTP Server (OHS) supplied with the Oracle Application Server.
-OHS uses the MOD_OSSO module to configure this functionality.
+One such partner application is the Oracle HTTP Server (OHS) supplied with Oracle Forms Server or WebTier11g Server if using other Retail Applications other than Oracle Forms Applications.
+OHS or WebTier uses the MOD_OSSO module to configure this functionality.

-All partner applications must be registered with the Oracle Single Sign-On server.
+All partner applications must be registered with the Oracle Single Sign-On server if using OSSO10g and all partner applications must be registered with Oracle Access Manager (OAM) 11g if using OAM11g for SSO implementation.
 An output product of this registration is a configuration file the partner application uses to verify a user has been previously authenticated.